10 Heart Healthy Foods To Add To Your Diet.

 A typical serving is roughly 12-15 nuts with raw nuts being a better choice than roasted.

-Oatmeal delivers soluble fiber, which helps to eliminate cholesterol from the body before it gets into circulation.
+Whole grain foods deliver soluble fiber, which helps to eliminate cholesterol from the body before it gets into circulation.

 #4 Dark Chocolate.

 Chocolate is not the evil food that many believe it to be.
 A good, high-quality (70% cocoa or higher) dark chocolate contains flavonoids that may help with inflammation and clotting.
 There are several delicious options available in most supermarkets.
+As well, you can sprinkle on top of your smoothie bowl and have an extra decadent and healthy option.

 Legumes are very rich in vegetable protein and soluble fiber, which naturally lowers cholesterol.
 Beans are the most commonly known legume but peas, lentils, peanuts, and soybeans are also legumes.